Two Dots (video game): Gameplay

 Unlike Dots, Two Dots has power-ups, objectives and a campaign (series of levels), while lacking online multi-player capability.
 At the start of the game, only level one is unlocked; each subsequent level is unlocked only when the previous level is beaten.
 Levels are grouped into "worlds"; the first ten levels make up the first world, while subsequent worlds contain 25 or more levels.
 Worlds differ in gameplay elements, obstacles and objectives.
 In the earliest levels of the game, objectives include sinking anchors and breaking ice; the objective is to accomplish a target number of each, for example to sink a specified number of anchors.
 As each world is completed, the first and second player receives a postcard for that world.

-The game now also features a weekly "Treasure Hunt" mode, where players compete worldwide to be the first to complete a sequence of seven levels.
+The game previously featured a weekly "Treasure Hunt" mode, where players could compete worldwide to be the first to complete a sequence of seven levels.

 A new world is added with each major game update, currently on a release schedule of roughly once every two weeks.
-As of November 12, 2025, there are more than 7,720 levels.
+As of September 8, 2026, there are 8,755 levels.

 At the start of each level, the objectives are displayed; furthermore, the player must complete them within a specified number of moves.
 At the start of a level, a set of dots is "dropped" from the top of the in-game area.
 The player must connect at least two dots of the same color in order to make a move.
 They can be connected horizontally or vertically, but never diagonally.
 The connected dots are removed from the game area; dots directly above those will then drop down until they hit other dots or the floor beneath.

 When a player connects a grouping of at least four same-colored dots to form a complete circuit, all the dots in the game area with that same color will disappear, and any dot(s) fully inside the circuit will become "bomb(s)" which will explode in all eight directions once those dots drop down.

 Alternatively, when a player connects thirteen or more dots, regardless of forming a complete circuit, all the dots in the game area with that same color will disappear.

 If there are no two adjacent same color dots to connect, the dots are automatically scrambled so that the player can make a valid move, similar to other games.

 Items such as shufflers, erasers, targets, and color boosters are available to assist the player in completing a level.
 They are similar to items in the original Dots and are available by watching an advertisement or making an in-app purchase.